information-redacted/plex-ext-stream/README.md

 This means the temporary session key used to access the stream will be invalidated, and you’ll need to refresh the stream to continue playback.

 **⚠️ Plex's Fallback mode is not supported.**
-The fallback method relies on M3U8 playlists, which always contain your Plex authentication token.
-Since exposing your token is a security risk, this mode cannot be used.
+Support for the fallback method which relies on M3U8 playlists is currently not implemented.
+See #1 for more info.

 ### How It Works
 When a media item is requested from Plex, the server initiates a transcode session by issuing an MPEG-DASH Manifest request.
 This request contains your Plex authentication token, which is sensitive information you don't want exposed.